giantswarm/releases/aws/v19.3.5/README.md

 # :zap: Giant Swarm Release v19.3.5 for AWS :zap:

-This is a security release upgrading Flatcar with major CVE fix for OpenSSH [CVE-2024-6387](https://nvd.nist.gov/vuln/detail/CVE-2024-6387).
+This is a security release featuring latest version of Flatcar Container Linux with major CVE fix for OpenSSH [CVE-2024-6387](https://nvd.nist.gov/vuln/detail/CVE-2024-6387).
 Upgrade to this release will result in nodes rollout.

 ## Change details